Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Worker: The Alluxio worker process.
 * Client: Any process with the Alluxio client library.

+When the cluster is running with High Availability, by default the standby masters do not serve the metrics.
+From Alluxio 2.8 on, users can use `alluxio.standby.master.metrics.enabled=true` to enable the Web UI on the standby masters too.

 ## Metric Types

 Each metric falls into one of the following metric types: